brunohs1993/Nanokappa/README.md

 # "I like it!
 What can I do?"

+- If you are a researcher, feel free to use Nano-&#954;, as long as you cite us;

+- If you find any bugs, please report on Nano-&#954;'s repository or send us an email so we can fix it as quick as possible;

-If you are a researcher, feel free to use Nano-&#954;, as long as you cite us.
-If you think you could contribute to its development, please send us a message and we could have a coffee and talk about how.
+- If you think you could contribute to Nano-&#954;'s development, please send us a message and we could have a coffee and talk about how.

 # Aknowledgements